I may get paid commission for purchases made after clicking a link in this post.

 READ MORE >>> How to create a content plan for your blog

 You will benefit MASSIVELY by batching your keyword research.
-Keyword is far, far less time-consuming when done once a quarter than doing it right before you sit down to write each post.
+Keyword research is far, far less time-consuming when done once a quarter than doing it right before you sit down to write each post.

 Better still, batching keyword research will result in much more effective keyword research, leading to more Google traffic and higher pageviews.